NotDarkn/XinaA15_Unforked/MESSAGE FROM XINA.md

 1. Compile the log.

 During the compilation process, the console will display the current log.
-Please ignore it.
+Please ignore it:

-2. If the console displays as follows:

 ldid: Unknown header magic